DannyFestor/dotfiles/cli-tools.md

 ## CLI and TUI

+- stow - a symlink farm manager > usage `stow --target=$HOME nvim` to symlink neovim config files to home directory
 - atuin - a next-generation shell history in SQLite with search and sync
 - tlrc (tldr) - a rust implementation of the tldr command line client
 - tmux - terminal multiplexer
 - neovim - a hyperextensible Vim-based text editor
-- fzf - a command-line fuzzy finder
+- fzf - a command-line fuzzy finder > usage `fzf` to start fuzzy finder | `cat file.txt \| fzf` to fuzzy search in file
 - eza - a modern replacement for ls
 - zoxide - a smarter cd command
 - fd - a simple, fast and user-friendly alternative to find